ajoh504/referenceguides/python/6_regular_expressions.md

 ### 6.8 The findall() method with regex

-While the `search()` method returns the first occurence of the given string in the regex, the `findall()` method returns a list.
+While the `search()` method returns the first occurrence of the given string in the regex, the `findall()` method returns a list.
 If there is no match, Python returns an empty string.

 ```py
 import re